Victoria International Airport: History

 In May 2005, the federal government, which owns the land, announced a reduction in the rent paid by the Victoria Airport Authority.
-This will save $0.6 million Canadian each year and $12 million CAD over the life of the lease, which is 50 years.
+This will save $0.6 million each year and $12 million over the life of the lease, which is 50 years.

+In 2015, 443 Maritime Helicopter Squadron moved into a new $155 million heliport at the airport, which the RCAF titled Arundel Castle after the major landmark of that name in West Sussex, the English county where the unit operated when it was a fighter squadron flying the Supermarine Spitfire during World War II.
+The main mission of 443 Squadron in the 21st century is to provide ASW and logistical support for the Royal Canadian Navy.
+As of 2022, 443 Squadron is responsible for all Canadian west coast operations of the CH-148 Cyclone helicopter.

 In July 2016, Westjet Airlines announced that they would be permanently ending service to Honolulu from Victoria.
 The non-stop route had started in 2009 and had ended due to the lack of demand.

 In September 2018, United Airlines announced that the daily United Express flight from Victoria to San Francisco would permanently end on January 7, 2019, concluding over a decade of daily non-stop service between the two cities.

 In March 2019, Delta Air Lines announced that all Delta flights from Victoria to Seattle would permanently end on September 2, 2019, concluding a three-year presence by the airline in Victoria and leaving Alaska Airlines as the only airline serving Victoria directly from Seattle or anywhere in the United States.
 Delta was the second airline to leave Victoria that year, after United Airlines withdrew service in January 2019.